SlyRemarks/docs/README.md

 | 400 A | ACTL-1250-400    | 1.83” × 1.26” | 400                     |
 | 600 A | ACTL-1250-600    | 1.83” × 1.26” | 600                     |

-Note that these are calibrated at 60 Hz, “Option 50 Hz” must be specified for use on a 50 Hz system.
-“Option C0.6” is the revenue-grade version.
+Note that these are calibrated at 60 Hz, "Option 50 Hz" must be specified for use on a 50 Hz system.
+"Option C0.6" is the revenue-grade version.

 This is an abridged list, see the [manufacturer’s website](https://www.ccontrolsys.com/w/ACT_Series_Split-Core_Current_Transformers#Options) for details.
 CCS also makes solid-core CTs and CTs that are rated up to 6 kA primary current.